blendin/3snake/README.md

 About
 ---
-Reads memory from `sshd` and `sudo` system calls that handle passowrd based authentication.
-Doesn't write any memory to the 3snake process.
+Targeting rooted servers, reads memory from `sshd` and `sudo` system calls that handle passowrd based authentication.
+Doesn't write any memory to the traced processes.
 Spawns a new process for every `sshd` and `sudo` command that is run.
 Uses proc event from netlink sockets to get candidate processes to trace.

-Don't really like the solution of backdooring openssh or installing a kernel module on target servers.
+Don't really like the solution of backdooring openssh or installing a kernel module on target servers so I made this.

 ![3snake](https://user-images.githubusercontent.com/20363764/35941544-74b2d22c-0c07-11e8-887a-474cb9b6daec.gif)